 You are likely here at the RSDSA website because you or a loved one are experiencing unexplained moderate-to-severe pain and are trying to find the cause.
-Perhaps a Google search of the symptoms got you to this page.
-You may have already visited one or more physicians.
+Perhaps a Google search of the symptoms led you to this page as you may have already visited one or more physicians.

 A physician may have suggested that your symptoms could possibly be CRPS, Complex Regional Pain Syndrome, or RSD, Reflex Sympathetic Dystrophy, but that they do not specialize in this condition.
 You are on a journey for a concrete diagnosis.
 We can help.

 First, you may or may not have CRPS/RSD.
 There are a number of conditions that have serious, chronic pain as a symptom, along with others that are also present in CRPS/RSD.
 Here you can learn more about this condition and its symptoms to help you and your doctor rule it in, or rule it out.